 Belt Sander Vs Orbital Sander

 Out of the different types of sanders, belt sanders and orbital sanders are the most widely used sanding family tools.
-They are excellent for use on wood floors and furniture, you should use them sparingly.
+They are excellent for use on wood floors and furniture; you should use them sparingly.
 Choosing one of these tools can be challenging because they have similar properties.
 One should use the right tool based on their purpose of working.

-If you have a big task, you need a belt sander, and for small or spherical jobs prefer an orbital sander.
-Please continue reading to find out more about belt sander and orbital sander.
-The distinctions between various types of sanders and how to operate them are covered in this article.
+If you have a big task, you need a belt sander; for small or spherical jobs, you prefer an orbital sander.
+Please continue reading to find out more about the belt sander and orbital sander.
+The differences between belt sanders and orbital sanders and how to operate them are covered in this article.

 Belt Sanders

-• IN TERMS OF SPEED – A belt sander's speed is expressed in feet per minute, or the number of feet it can sand in a minute.
+In Terms Of Speed, A belt sander's speed is expressed in feet per minute, or the number of feet it can sand in a minute.
 The faster it moves and smoothes the surface, the higher the speed rating.
 Most belt sanders have a variable speed feature that makes speed control simple.

-• IN TERMS OF VARIETIES – Since every belt sander is made to be strong, there aren't many different models.
+In Terms Of Types – Since every belt sander is made to be strong, there aren't many different models.
 Speed and power are the major factors that differentiate various belt sanders.
 However, you can choose between a handheld or stationary belt sander.

 Read More: Belt Grinder vs Belt Sanders